What’s 2 miles long, a three-minute ferry ride away, and loads of fun? Jetty Island!

-A quick jaunt from Everett, Jetty Island offers unspoiled beaches, an expanse of tidelands and saltwater marshes to explore.
+A quick jaunt from Everett, Jetty Island offers unspoiled beaches, an expanse of tidelands, and saltwater marshes to explore.

-The ferries run five days a week (not Monday and Tuesday), starting July 6 and continuing through Labor Day.
+The ferries run five days a week (not Monday and Tuesday), starting July 5 and continuing through September 3, 2023.
 Ferries go 10 a.m.-5:45 p.m.
 Wednesday, Thursday and Sunday; 10 a.m. -6:45 p.m.
 Friday and Saturday.
-Reserve tickets (and parking) here.
-The ferry holds 60 people, costs $3 a person (free for kids under 2) and departs from Jetty Landing, adjacent to the boat launch at 10th Street and West Marine View Drive.
+The ferry holds 60 people, costs $3-$5 a person (free for kids under 2) and departs from Jetty Landing, adjacent to the boat launch at 10th Street and West Marine View Drive.

 Jetty Island: what to know

 The water remains shallow quite a ways out, which is good for little ones who want to wade out into the cool Puget Sound.
-The beach sports three sand volleyball courts – the perfect spot for Frisbee-throwing if they aren’t being used.
+The beach sports three sand volleyball courts – the perfect spot for Frisbee throwing if they aren’t being used.
 If you seek more privacy, haul your gear and stake your claim farther down the beach.

 On a sunny weekend day, be prepared to stay at least a few hours on the beach.
 If you can, get there early or plan for a weekday to avoid heavy crowds.